fastly/terraform-provider-fastly/docs/resources/tls_mutual_authentication.md

 ### Optional

 - `enforced` (Boolean) Determines whether Mutual TLS will fail closed (enforced) or fail open.
 A true value will require a successful Mutual TLS handshake for the connection to continue and will fail closed if unsuccessful.
-A false value will fail open and allow the connection to proceed.
+A false value will fail open and allow the connection to proceed (if this attribute is not set we default to `false`).
 - `include` (String) Comma-separated list of related objects to include (e.g. `tls_activations` will provide you with the TLS domain names that are related to your Mutual TLS authentication).
 - `name` (String) A custom name for your mutual authentication.
 If name is not supplied we will auto-generate one.